 What is Achalasia?

-Achalasia is defined as a rare esophageal motility disorder that involves the smooth muscle layer of the esophagus (the muscular tube that transports food from your mouth to your stomach) and lower oesophagal sphincter.
+Achalasia is defined as a rare esophageal motility disorder that involves the smooth muscle layer of the esophagus (the muscular tube that transports food from your mouth to your stomach) and lower oesophageal sphincter.
 In patients with achalasia, the esophagus muscles do not contract properly which prevents foods and drinks from passing into the stomach, which can get stuck and be brought back up leading to vomiting or choking.

 Which age and gender are more affected by this condition?